-As the second largest city in the world with a vast population of 18 million, this may not be the ideal spot for a moment of calm reflection but if on the other hand you are an art and history buff with a keen eye for a bargain, then the world class museums and sprawling markets may be exactly what you had in mind.
-Despite Mexico City’s huge proportions, most of its tourist attractions are all centered round a fairly small geographical area and better still, they are all inexpensive.
+As the second largest city in the world with a vast population of 18 million, this may not be the ideal spot for a moment of calm reflection but, on the other hand, if you are an art or history buff with a keen eye for a bargain, then the world-class museums and sprawling markets may be exactly what you had in mind.
+Despite Mexico City’s huge scale, most of its tourist attractions are all centered round a fairly small geographical area and, better still, they are all inexpensive.
 Budget options for accommodation, food and transport are all readily available.

-- Hostel Prices: You can expect to pay around $15 USD for a night in a dorm, or around $23 USD for a double private room with shared bathroom. $40 for ensuite.
+- Hostel Prices: You can expect to pay around $13-15 USD for a night in a dorm, or around $30 USD for a double private room with shared bathroom. $40 for ensuite.
 Most hostels offer breakfast and wifi included in the price.

 - Budget Hotel Prices: Hotel accommodation is quite inexpensive in Mexico City.
 On average, prices start from around $19 USD per night for a single room, and average around $45 for a double room ensuite.

 - Average Cost of Food: Food here is generally very affordable; by purchasing food on street stalls or in markets you can expect to spend around $15 USD per day, with a less restrictive budget coming in at around $30 USD if you choose to eat at reasonably priced sit-down restaurants.